sakthi170486/phonegap/plugins/cordova-plugin-media-capture/README.md

     navigator.device.capture.captureVideo(captureSuccess, captureError, options);

+### BlackBerry 10 Quirks

+- The __duration__ property is ignored, so the length of recordings can't be limited programmatically.

 ### iOS Quirks

 - The __limit__ property is ignored.
 Only one video is recorded per invocation.

 ### Android Quirks

 - Android supports an additional __quality__ property, to allow capturing video at different qualities.
 A value of `1` ( the default ) means high quality and value of `0` means low quality, suitable for MMS messages.
-  See [here](http://developer.android.com/reference/android/provider/MediaStore.html#EXTRA_VIDEO_QUALITY) for more details.
+  See http://developer.android.com/reference/android/provider/MediaStore.html#EXTRA_VIDEO_QUALITY for more details.

 ### Example ( Android w/ quality )